joaohreis/cordova-plugin-background-barcode-scannerx/readme.md

 }
 ```

-Retrieve the status of QRScanner and provide it to the callback function.
+Retrieve the status of BBScanner and provide it to the callback function.

 ### Status Object Properties